Ålesund Airport, Vigra: Facilities

 The airport is situated on the island of Vigra on Giske, Norway.
 The main terminal has 6400 m2, including the control tower.
 Vigra is an international airport with separate departure and arrival section for domestic and international services.
 The international section has a duty-free store measuring 160 m2 for both arriving and departing passengers.
 The upper story features a restaurant while there is a café and kiosk in the lower section.
 Vigra has a category 7 fire and rescue service.
 Ground handling is provided by SAS Ground Handling and Aviator.

 The asphalt runway measures 2314 by 45 m and is aligned 06/24 (roughly northeast to southwest).
 Runway 06 has a declared take-off run available (TORA) of 2164 m and a landing distance available (LDA) of 2014 m.
 The TORA and LDA of runway 24 are 2314 and 2083 m, respectively.
 Vigra lacks a parallel taxiway.
 The airport has a reference altitude of 21 m above mean sea level.
 Vigra features a category I instrument landing system.
 The aerodrome also features doppler VHF omnidirectional range and distance measuring equipment, and a tactical air navigation system.

 Airlines and destinations

 The following airlines operate regular scheduled and charter flights at Ålesund Airport:

 Norwegian Air Ambulance has a fixed-winged air ambulance stationed at Vigra.
 The Beechcraft King Air 200 is operated by Lufttransport, with medical personnel from Møre og Romsdal Hospital Trust.
 The aircraft flew 1,632 missions lasting 1,264 hours in 2013.

 Statistics

 Ålesund Airport, Vigra served 1,055,098 passengers in 2013, of which 256,512 were international passengers.
 The airport saw 16,057 aircraft movements and handled 641 tonnes of cargo. Ålesund is the tenth-busiest airport in Norway, measured in passenger numbers.

 Ground transport

 Nettbuss operates a fleet of eight airport coaches.
 These run to downtown Ålesund and Moa in correspondence with all arrivals and departures.
 The airport has parking for 1,050 cars, divided into four categories: short-term, business plus, business and economy.
-Car rental is available from Avis, Budget, Europcar, Hertz and Sixt.
-Taxis are also available.